Rosenblatt Securities Believes Monolithic Power (MPWR) Won't Stop Here

 According to TipRanks.com, Mosesmann is a 5-star analyst with an average return of 26.3% and a 68.6% success rate.
 Mosesmann covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Texas Instruments, and Lattice Semicon.

-Monolithic Power has an analyst consensus of Strong Buy, with a price target consensus of $432.00, which is a 17.0% upside from current levels.
+Currently, the analyst consensus on Monolithic Power is a Strong Buy with an average price target of $432.00, representing a 17.0% upside.
 In a report issued on January 27, Oppenheimer also assigned a Buy rating to the stock with a $420.00 price target.

 See today’s analyst top recommended stocks >>